willieLjohnson/liwatecblog/_posts/gameworld.md

 ---

-title: 'Part Two: Creating Games using Vite, BabylonJS, and TypeScript - The Game World and Player Input'
+title: 'How to Create Games using TypeScript, Vite, and BabylonJS - The Game World, Player Input, and UniversalCamera'
 coverImage: '/assets/blog/gameworld/movement.gif'
 date: '2023-01-04T16:28:07'
 updated: '2023-01-05T02:05:07'